muthhukumar/simple-blog/journal/myanimelist.md

 6. Our Last Crusade or the Rise of a New World / Kimisen
 7. Noblesse
 8. Fire Force
+9. Golden kamuy

 ## Watch list

-1. Golden Kamuy
-2. Sword Art Online
+1. Sword Art Online

 ## Waiting for new Season